-Pros of Luxury Vinyl Tile Flooring
+Luxury Vinyl Flooring is strong.

 Luxury vinyl tile flooring is an extremely long-lasting flooring option for both home and commercial applications.
-Most are waterproof, allowing them to be installed in damp places such as bathrooms, kitchens, laundry rooms etc. They are also resistant to dampness, mould, mildew, stains, scratches, and scuffs.
-You should always check the suitability of the flooring choice for the room or environment in which it is to be used.
+Most are waterproof, allowing them to be installed in damp places such as bathrooms, kitchens, laundry rooms etc, without fear of damage to the subfloor.
+This is the main reason that LVT wins in the war between vinyl and laminate flooring.

 One of the most important advantages of luxury vinyl tile is its low maintenance compared to stone, tile, or even wood.
-With LVT flooring does need cleaning and polishing to maintain its look and protective wear layer.
-A quick dry mop, sweep with a broom or vacuum will be sufficient to remove dust and light soiling.
+LVT flooring does need cleaning and polishing to maintain its look and protective wear layer.
+A quick dry mop, and sweep with a broom or vacuum will be sufficient to remove dust and light soiling.
 However, do not use a steam mop as they could cause your floor to fail.

 While it is recommended that you use the manufacturer’s products for cleaning and maintaining the floor; if you are planning on using any all-purpose cleaning product, make sure it is safe to use on LVT.
 You can always ask your manufacturer for advice on vinyl flooring care and upkeep.